This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Medical Marijuana

-Medical marijuana is considered an alternative medication, but with the increase of research and information on its use in treating pain, it may become a more common treatment for people with cerebral palsy.[4]
+Medical marijuana is considered an alternative medication, but with the increase in research and information on its use in treating pain, it may become a more common treatment for people with cerebral palsy.[3]
 Some states are already allowing it to be prescribed for pain relief and seizure control.

 For more information about medical marijuana, including legalities, dosage, side effects, and more, refer to our article, Cerebral Palsy and Medical Marijuana.